meevans1/How-to-rediscover-the-Higgs/README.md

 Type your names

-Click on "Create branch: *your_name* from 'master'"
+Click on "Create branch: *NameSurname-NameSurname-NameSurname...* from 'master'"

-Click on "Upload file" to the right of the "Branch: *your_names*"
+Click on "Upload file" to the right of the "Branch: *NameSurname-NameSurname-NameSurname...*"

 Upload your ipynb notebook & pdf plot